scottx611x/rds_auto_upgrader/README.md

 ### What is does:

-`rds_postgres_upgrader` allows one to perform major version upgrades on many PostgreSQL or MySQL RDS Instances in parallel.
+`rds_auto_upgrader` allows one to perform major version upgrades on many PostgreSQL or MySQL RDS Instances in parallel.
 While doing so, it will automatically resolve the proper [PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html#USER_UpgradeDBInstance.PostgreSQL.MajorVersion) or [MySQL](https://amzn.to/2InXL5h) major version upgrade path, and wait for RDS Instance availability before performing subsequent upgrades.

 If you're really out of date (like I was), upgrading to the latest major version for your respective DB engine on RDS can be pretty time consuming since you have to perform major version upgrades like so: